Kev’s Review of the La Marzocco Linea Mini

 Life is like a box of chocolates, so join my Brew Time list, subscribe to my YouTube Channel, become an accredited coffee botherer (Patreon supporter), try my coffee at The Coffeeworks (utilize discount code coffeebotherers), follow me on Twitter & Instagram, follow the coffeeblog FaceBook page, and that’s all I have to say about that.

-This post to start with appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!
+This post first of all appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!